techmahedy/zunoo/README.md

 ## Log

 We can easily print important messages in a log file which is located inside `storage\logs\mii.log`.
-To print a message, mii provide `logger()` helper function, you just need to follow this
+To print a message, mii provides `logger()` helper function, you just need to follow this

 ```php
 <?php